Obfuscating jars created with the Spring Boot framework

 5. Cleans any temporary or intermediate files

 You will need to set DASHO_HOME to the DashO installation directory for the script to run properly.
-There is also a DashO config file (
+There is also a DashO config file (.dox) that contains the DashO project settings.

 Please note: this is a basic Spring Boot example.
 In applications with more complexity, there may be additional configurations necessary, such as rename exclusions or additional jars on the DashO classpath.
 For more details, please see the DashO userguide.